VanessaYngrid/VanessaYngrid/README.md

 # 👨‍💻 Hi!
-I'm a Full-Stack Developer with a Passion for Agile and Process Optimization 🚀
+I’m a Full-Stack Developer with a Focus on Front-End, Passionate about Agile and Process Optimization 🚀

 I specialize in **web technologies** 🌐 (HTML, CSS, JavaScript, TypeScript, React.js, Angular, Next.js, Tailwind CSS) and **database design** 🗄️ (MongoDB, Firebase, SQL Server).
 I also have experience in **mobile app development** 📱 using **Java** in **Android Studio**, and a solid foundation in **object-oriented programming (OOP)** 💻.
 My goal?
 To create **efficient, scalable, and user-friendly solutions** that make an impact and **address customer needs** 💡.